-This is a basic/primary method of the curriculum.
-It is about the approaches, tools and techniques of work with individuals and families.
-In other words the basic objective of social casework is to promote social welfare with basic focus on individuals and families as these are interdependent and complimentary to each other.
-Therefore, this course will enable an individual to solve the problems of client by channelizing his/her energy and capacity positively.
+This is a basic and primary method of the curriculum.
+It is about the approaches, tools and techniques of working with individuals and families.
+In other words, social case work promotes social welfare with basic focus on individuals and families as these are interdependent and complementary to each other.
+This course develops capacity to understand and accept the uniqueness of individuals and work towards strengthening personality of clients by fostering skills of self-help.
+Moreover, this course will enable the student social workers to solve the problems of client by channelizing his/her energy and capacity positively.

-Unit no. Unit title Contents Credit point I Introduction to Social Casework History, concept, objectives, assumptions, values and principles of social casework; social casework in Indian context; important concepts in case work: concept of self, professional accountability and communication.
-1 II Social Casework Components and Process Social casework components, skills of social caseworker used in different phases of social casework process, professional self, client-case worker relationship.
-1 III Tools and Techniques of Casework Listening, observation, interview, home visit and relationship (concept, objective, characteristics, components and related issues); catharsis, counselling.
-1 IV Case Work Social casework in family setting, educational setting, Settings medical setting, criminal setting and industrial setting.
-1 V Approaches to Social Case Work Diagnostic and functional approach, cognitive theory, behaviour modification theory, family therapy and strength perspective.
+Unit no. Unit title Contents Credit point I Introduction to Social Case Work History, concept, objectives, assumptions, values and principles of social case work.
+Social case work in Indian context.
+Important concepts in social case work: concept of self, professional self, accountability and communication.
+1 П Social Casework Components and Process Social case work components.
+Phases of social case work.
+Skills of social case worker.
+Client-worker relationship.
+1 III Tools and Techniques of Case Work Concept, objectives, characteristics and components of listening, observation, interview, home visit and relationship.
+Catharsis.
+Support systems.
+Counselling.
+1 IV Case Work Settings Social case work in different settings: Family setting.
 1